Darlinghurst: Oxford Street

 Oxford Street is the major commercial thoroughfare of Darlinghurst, running from the south-east corner of Hyde Park, through Taylor Square and beyond into Paddington, Woollahra and Bondi Junction, respectively.
 Oxford Street was originally called The South Head Road and work commenced on the road in 1811 (Faro, 2000).
 It was a toll road in its early years with the toll gates being located near present-day Glenmore Road.
 Oxford Street assumed its current name in 1875.
 Oxford Square is located at the intersection of Oxford and Burton Streets.
 Oxford Square is also the name of a small shopping centre located opposite, on the corner of Oxford and Riley Streets.
 Football Federation Australia have their head office at 1 Oxford Street.

+Since 1978 the Darlinghurst section of Oxford st has been the annual route of the Sydney Gay and Lesbian Mardi Gras parade and since the mid '90s the parade has had an average of around 200,000 to 250,000 people vieweing it along the parade route with around 150 to 180 floats and around 10,000 to 12,00 participants in the parade per year.

+The entire Mardi Gras festival, which runs for around 2 to 3 weeks in conjunction with the parade each year, has around 30,000 visitors who travel from outside Sydney to attend each year.
+The Mardi Gras festival "...includes more than 120 community events, dance parties, theatre and music".
+In 2023 when Sydney also hosted WorldPride the Mardi Gras festival had 310,000, people attend its events, which included large scale events such as the WorldPride opening ceremony in the Domain, Fair Day, the Mardi Gras after party and Bondi Beach party.
+In 2023 there were also 103,800 people who visited Sydney for the festival and 21,000 of those people were international visitors.

+Since the Mid 90's crowds at the Mardi Gras parade have averaged between 200,000 to 250,000 people.
+2023.

+Since 1978 the parade route of the Mardi Gras parade has gone down the Darlinghurst section of Oxford st. A float in the parade during Sydey WorldPride 2023.

+People participating in the Mardi Gras Parade.
+2023.

 Stanley Street

 Stanley Street is one of the suburb's two secondary restaurant strips (with Victoria Street) and is often referred to as Sydney's first "Little Italy".
 However, the restaurants range from Japanese, Thai and Italian and the prices range from basic to moderate.
 There is an annual Italian Festival held here every June.